Karma Yoga Made Practical: Serve with Compassion, Protect Your Sanity and Resources

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Karma Yoga is the path of selfless service in Hindu philosophy.
-It offers a disciplined way to purify the mind while contributing meaningfully to society, through actions performed with clarity, responsibility, and freedom from attachment to outcomes.
+Karma Yoga is presented as the path of selfless service in Hindu philosophy.
+It means acting with clarity, responsibility, and freedom from attachment to outcomes, rather than treating yoga as only a physical posture.